Jesse-V/OnioNS-server/README.md

 ### Registering a Domain Name

-> 1. **onions --hs -r --domain=mydomain.tor --hskey=/var/lib/tor-onions/example.key -v**
+> 1. **onions --hs -r --hskey=/var/lib/tor-onions/example.key -v**
+> 2. Answer the prompts for the primary domain name and any subdomains.
-> 2. Wait for the computational work to complete.
+> 3. Wait for the computational work to complete.
-> 3. Please send final JSON to me over IRC or email (see below).
+> 4. Send the final JSON to me over IRC or email (see below).

 ### Getting Help